Libraries import seaborn as sns import pandas as pd from matplotlib import pyplot as plt # Data set url = 'https://python-graph-gallery.com/wp-content/uploads/mtcars.csv' df = pd.read_csv(url) df = df.set_index('model') # Prepare a vector of color mapped to the 'cyl' column my_palette = dict(zip(df.

-Here I use the mtcars dataset that gives the features of several cars through a few numerical variables.
-I represent how these cars are clustered.
-Then, I add a color sheme on the left part of the plot.
+In the example, mtcars dataset that shows the features of cars through numerical variables is used.
+While clustering cars, a color sheme is added to the left part of the plot.
 The 3 colours represent the 3 possible values of the ‘cyl’ column.
-Now, you know if this column explain the structure of our car population!
+By using this feature, you can evaluate whether samples within a group are clustered together.